 The report that's produced will be signed off by the assessor and by a director of your organisation, before being submitted to the Environment Agency to demonstrate compliance with ESOS.

 The absolute deadline for submission was 29 January 2016 and the EA are informing companies that have failed to comply of potential enforcement action.
+We are still able to help if ESOS compliance applies to your organisation however - contact us now.

 - If a company had not notified the EA by 29 January 2016, there may be the possibility that enforcement action will be taken.
 Financial penalties range between £5,000 and £50,000 plus £500 per day thereafter (up to 80 days).